One Little Pill

 One Little Pill is a documentary film about the use of generic medications (primarily naltrexone, but also nalmefene) for treating and curing alcoholism.
-The primary focus is on the so-called Sinclair method, which pairs these medications with continued drinking.
+The primary focus is on the Sinclair method, which pairs these medications with continued drinking.
 It was produced by Zard Productions as a film project for the C Three Foundation and released on Vimeo and VHX for on-demand viewing in October 2014.
 As of August 2015, DVD-R copies are also available.

 Synopsis

 One Little Pill is a documentary film about the Sinclair method of treating alcohol abuse.
 The film follows the lives of several people who have suffered from alcoholism, and have been helped by the treatment.
 Perspectives from scientists, treatment centers, doctors, and a legal prosecutor are also presented.